 Through the layering, carving, and manipulation of interior space, a new coherency between architectural conditions can be explored where space is created through the excessive layering of mass and volume and the envelope is a bi-product of the hyper-articulation of those elements.

-Columns and Mass to Skin and Volume: Working without an envelope also allows for a new coherency between architectural elements to be explored.
+Columns to Volumes: Working without an envelope also allows for new coherency between architectural elements to be explored.
 Columns can be inflated or de-laminated into volumes seamlessly resulting in a new type of relationship between inside and outside.
 Central cores can be carved away or bulged out in order create spatial conditions that further integrate the more standard from of design (such as a core) with more unique conditions without having to create separation between the two.

-Inverting the Lobby: Finally, the lobby typology has been completely inverted where one is not inside the tower until they enter the elevator.
-This meant to exaggerate the existing government center that almost does the same thing.
-The use of stilts to elevate the upper floors of the gov. center allow movement under the building without ever entering the structure.
+Inverting Lobby: Finally, the lobby typology has been completely inverted where one is not inside the tower until they enter the elevator.
+This is meant to exaggerate the existing government center that almost does the same thing.
+The use of stilts to elevate the upper floors of the government center allows for movement under the building without ever entering the structure.
 The same goes for each tower.
 On the ground floor, a forest of columns reaches upward and eventually translates into volumes that create the lowest inner spaces high off the ground.

-Excessively Interior looks to forward the use of non-conventional tools within architecture such as animated carving as a way to produce new, hyper-articulated form.
+This project looks to explore the use of unconventional tools as a way to produce new hyper-articulated form.